 Nearly all of my block is awake now.
 We work in shifts with many others, as our home requires this level of precise discipline to maintain.
 Kilometers upon kilometers of a Vasari starship, and we must keep it in perfect condition.
 Small mistakes cost a lot when you have no other place to go.
 No sweetly-atmosphered orb to set foot on anymore.
 If the xenos are right, then our homes are even less safe now than when they were beset by war.
 They'll soon be swallowed by their mysterious enemy.
 We left tens of trillions behind there, and yet part of me wants the predictions to be true.
 Just so what she had decided... is right.

 I lay back in my bed.
-I do not need to join the others in labor.
+I do not need to join the others in their labor.
 I have other responsibilities.
 My nose wrinkles; the stink of sulfur catches my nostrils.
 The nanodocs in my blood must have decided I was low on the substance.

 Transcendent psitech in my skull, genetically-altered sulfur dependency, alien nanobots in my blood.
 The traders here whisper about it.
 They say I'm cursed.
 Listen to me, speaking like that of my own people, calling them "traders" as the aliens do, as if I'm no longer a member of the same species.
 Maybe I'm not.
 At any rate, I now know how she had felt her whole life.
 Trapped in a form one is not meant to take, yearning to be like others are.

 Though... more than anyone, I suppose I represent fully the state of the human race.
 Simultaneously co-dependent on two other peoples to survive.
 A situation as irreversible as my own bodily transformations.

 There's a knock at my door.
 It's a soft tap, the sound of someone seeking to fulfill the letter of instruction while avoiding the intent.
 No one wants to disturb the Witch of Cebriones.
 A silly name, I know, but by now I think more people know that title than my real name.